Sherwin Williams Cityscape: LRV, Undertones and a Little More

 If you’re looking for a gray or charcoal paint colour with a bit more body, depth AND undertone, Cityscape could be the colour for you.

-What type of paint colour is Cityscape?
+What type of paint colour is Sherwin Williams Cityscape?
+Is it warm or cool?

 What’s the LRV of Cityscape?